Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 \subsection{Data Integrity and Evaluation}

 Test sets are not mounted into the agent workspace, providing structural protection against leakage.
-The grading server returns only a scalar score and best-so-far, limiting adaptive overfitting.
-Our primary metric is improvement over baseline ($\Delta$), with success rate ($\Delta > 0$) as a complement.
-Process metrics (submission count, time to first improvement, valid submission rate) and offline route annotations are recorded for diagnostic analysis.
+The grading server returns only a scalar score and best-so-far, limiting but not eliminating adaptive overfitting from repeated submissions.
+In addition to $\Delta$ and $\operatorname{Succ}$, we derive process metrics from the trace: $\operatorname{ValidRate}(\mathcal{R})=\frac{1}{n}\sum_i b_i$, $t_{\mathrm{first}}=\min\{t_i:b_i=1,\ s_i>\mathcal{O}(M_0)\}$, and $t_{\mathrm{best}}=\min\{t_i:b_i=1,\ s_i=S(\mathcal{A},x)\}$.
+These metrics, together with submission count and offline route annotations, are recorded for diagnostic analysis.
 Details on evaluation isolation safeguards are in Appendix~\ref{app:data_integrity}.
+Future versions should add a hidden final evaluator, dev/test splits, capped submissions, and both-final-and-best score reporting.